mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 supplement Avastan Downport's defences.

 ECONOMY

 Avastan has few restrictions on trade or economic activity.
 Other than a clear prohibition against slavery and indentured servitude in the Charter, no economic activity is explicitly banned.
-Avastan has no local currency, using the Imperial Credit as its common medium of exchange, although local currencies from District 268, the Sword Worlds and the Darrian Confederation are generally accepted at near exchange- rate parity.
+Avastan has no local currency, using the Imperial Credit as its common medium of exchange, although local currencies from District 268, the Sword Worlds and the Darrian Confederation are generally accepted at near exchange-rate parity.
 Merchants often add a surcharge for obscure or distant currencies that prove difficult to exchange or properly valuate.

 The global government charges a 3% value-added tax on all financial